 Alcee Fortier noticed these very similar tales that so many slaves held in common and recorded them for future generations to read.
 His writing was published in the New York Times in 1904, the same year he published A History of Louisiana, which we found at archive.org.
 Of all the places where Fortier interviewed slaves, the one where he found most of his tales was Laura Plantation in Vacherie.
 (The photos on this page were taken at the Laura Plantation.)

 Our visit to Laura Plantation was engaging and informative.
 Our tour guide was a theater major from a local college whose family had lived nearby for 200 years, so she was knowledgeable and theatrical in her presentation.
 Laura Plantation represents the history of a dynasty and how it changed as the US changed through hundreds of years.

-Besides hearing about Alcee Fortier and Compair Lapin, we learned about the Creole culture unique to Louisiana and how hard slave life was for the slaves on that plantation.
+Besides hearing about Alcee Fortier and Compair Lapin, we learned about the Creole culture unique to Louisiana and how hard life was for the people who served as slaves on that plantation.